abjerner/Limbo.Umbraco.Time/README.md

 While Umbraco already features a property editor for picking a date (or date and time), the property editors in this package handles more specific use cases (eg. the date picker will return EssentialsDate instead of DateTime).

+<br /><br />

 ## Installation

-The Umbraco 10 version of this package is only available via [NuGet](https://www.nuget.org/packages/Limbo.Umbraco.Time/1.0.0).
+The Umbraco 10+ version of this package is only available via [NuGet](https://www.nuget.org/packages/Limbo.Umbraco.Time/1.0.0-beta001).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Time --version 1.0.0
+dotnet add package Limbo.Umbraco.Time --version 1.0.0-beta001
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Time -Version 1.0.0
+Install-Package Limbo.Umbraco.Time -Version 1.0.0-beta001
 ```

+<br /><br />

 ## Screenshots

 *Examples of the date and time property editors respectively*
 ![image](https://user-images.githubusercontent.com/3634580/89598990-8d74f800-d85e-11ea-8272-317dcfd3ce37.png)

+<br /><br />

 ## Date Picker